dannywillems/dsubml/README.md

 ## Grammar.

-- Add integer, string, char, bool.
+[ ] Add integer, string, char, bool.
+[ ] Surface language.

 ## Subtyping.

-- Check all results are correct.
+[ ] Check all results are correct.
-- Add an history to get the derivation tree.
+[x] Add an history to get the derivation tree.